rtCamp/ps-analysis-tool-wiki/PSAT-CLI-Tutorial.md

 ```

 ### Understanding reports
 Reports are organized into folders named like “site-domain-report-type” with a timestamp, allowing you to maintain a history of analyses.
-The initial report page provides insights into cookie usage on the analyzed page.
+The initial report page provides insights into cookie usage on the analysed page.

 ### Cookie Insights Page